DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 Working with the addictive part of the personality

-Food, Alcohol, Nicotine - therapeutic use or addiction?
+Food, Alcohol, Nicotine - therapeutic use or habit?

-What other habits are being built into the habits of addiction?
+What other habits are being built into the habits of habitual behaviour?

 How do you best help your client?

-This individualised approach to addiction, smoking cessation, emotional eating, alcohol dependency etc, is incredibly successful.
+This individualised approach to habits, smoking cessation, emotional eating, alcohol dependency etc, is incredibly successful.

 The therapeutic interventions are comprehensively covered and scripts supplied.